discretize/discretize-guides/fractals/captain-mai-trin-boss/index.md

 <Tabs>
 <Tab specialization="Revenant">

 It is favorable to run <Skill name="Legendary Centaur Stance"/> for projectile absorption with <Skill name="Protective Solace"/> and condition cleanse with <Skill name=" Purifying Essence"/>.
+If you use staff attack sequence inside <Skill name="protectivesolace" />, it will also spawn cleansing bolts.
 Alternatively, if more protection isn't needed, you can run <Skill name="Legendary Dwarf Stance"/> to give <Boon name="Stability"/> with <Skill name="Inspiring Reinforcement"/>.
 Do not forget that <Skill name="Warding Rift"/> (Staff 3) can block Horrik's projectile if you stand into it!

 </Tab>
 <Tab specialization="Soulbeast">